-6 Things To Know Before Traveling To China
+6 Important Things To Know Before Traveling To China

 So you’re heading to China I hear?
-Perfect, there are a few things that you need to know before stepping on the plane!
-We won’t be talking about visas and logistics, but a few things that you might want to consider before exploring.
-I spent a little over two weeks in China while exploring Asia – and let me tell you – it is unlike any other country that I have explored.
-China is stunning; its forests are magical (seriously), the history of its martial arts is rich but still very much alive, and the folks that we met were often sweet but straight-forward.
+Perfect, there are a few things that you need to know before stepping on the plane.
+We won’t be talking about country-specific visas and logistics, but we will review a few things that you might want to consider before your trip, including the best free VPN apps that need to be downloaded ahead of time.
+I spent a little over two weeks in China while exploring Asia and let me tell you — it is unlike any other country that I have explored.
+China is stunning; its forests are magical, the history of its martial arts is ancient yet still very much alive, and the folks that we met were often incredibly welcoming and straight-forward.

 Zhangjiajie National Forest